Missing From Trump Mar-a-Lago Gala: the President & Masks

 “Ok this is amazing,” Don Jr. wrote in a Facebook post that included a video of the has-been singing his hit “Ice, Ice Baby” while guests huddled together dancing.
 “Vanilla Ice is playing [at] the Mar-a-Lago New Year's Eve party.
 As a child of the 90s, you can’t fathom how awesome that is.
 Beyond that, I got the birthday shoutout so that’s pretty amazing.”

-The Palm Beach Post reported that more than 500 guests had secured reservations to Trump's annual New Year’s Eve bash that began at 7 p.m.
+The Palm Beach Post reported that more than 500 guests had secured reservations to Trump’s annual New Year’s Eve bash, which began at 7 p.m.
 Mar-a-Lago, however, declined to provide comment to The Daily Beast about the gala’s COVID-19 guidelines or the number of attendees.

-The event also did not include an appearance by the president or the first lady after they suddenly returned early for the White House on Thursday afternoon.
-It is not immediately known why Trump left Palm Beach before his annual New Year's Eve party, even though guests were told the president would be in attendance, according to CNN.
+The president and first lady were both absent following their sudden return to the White House on Thursday afternoon.
+It is not known why Trump left Palm Beach before his New Year’s Eve party, even though guests were told the president would be in attendance, according to CNN.

-Photos posted online show over a dozen packed tables—making social distancing impossible—while other snapshots featured guests closely dancing.
+Photos posted online show more than a dozen packed tables—making social distancing impossible—while other snapshots featured guests closely dancing.
 MyPilllow CEO Mike Lindell, Singer Taylor Dayne, and fashion designer Oscar Lopez, were among those seen.
 The 1970s band Berlin also performed at the event.

-The Florida Department of Health and Palm Beach County Administrator’s office did not respond to requests from The Daily Beast about whether local orders were broken.
+The Florida Department of Health and Palm Beach County Administrator’s office did not respond to inquiries from The Daily Beast about whether local orders were broken.

 The glittering New Year’s Eve celebration at Trump’s resort is a long-standing tradition.
-In previous years, the celebration reportedly hosted celebrities like Rod Stewart, Sylvester Stallone, and Woody Allen.
+In previous years, the celebration has reportedly been graced by such celebrities as Rod Stewart, Sylvester Stallone, and Woody Allen.

 The last time the president missed his party was in 2018 during the government shutdown, when Melania Trump hosted without him.